takacsmark/takacsmark.github.io/_posts/2018-01-05-dockerfile-tutorial-by-example-dockerfile-best-practices-2018.md

 ### Why and when you'd want to use a Dockerfile?

-So let's go back to the definition: **A Dockerfile is a text file that defines a docker image.
+So let's go back to the definition: **A Dockerfile is a text file that defines a Docker image.
 You'll use a Dockerfile to create your own custom Docker image, in other words to define your custom environment to be used in a Docker container.**

-You'll want to create your own Dockerfile when the images that area already available don't satisfy your project needs.
-This will actually happen most of the time, which means that learning about the Dockerfile is pretty essential part of working with Docker.
+You'll want to create your own Dockerfile when existing images don't satisfy your project needs.
+This will actually happen most of the time, which means that learning about the Dockerfile is a pretty essential part of working with Docker.

 You'll see in the tutorial that a Dockerfile is a step by step definition of building up a Docker image.
 The Dockerfile contains a list of instructions that Docker will execute when you issue the `docker build` command.
-Your workflow is like this.
+Your workflow is like this:
 1. you create the Dockerfile and define the steps that build up your images
-2. you isseu the `docker build` commnad which will build a Docker image from the Dockerfiles
+2. you issue the `docker build` command which will build a Docker image from your Dockerfile
 3. now you can use this image to start containers with the `docker run` command

-INSERT FIGURE HERE TODO

-You'll usually start searching for available Docker images on the [Docker store](http://store.docker.com), you'll also find images on github included with a good number of repos (in the form of Dockerfiles), or you can share Docker images within your team or company by creating your own Docker Registry (I'll write about this in an advanced tutorial).
+You'll usually start searching for available Docker images on the [Docker store](http://store.docker.com), you'll also find images on github included with a good number of repos (in the form of a Dockerfile), or you can share Docker images within your team or company by creating your own Docker Registry (I'll write about this in an advanced tutorial).

 The definition also implies that the images that you'll find on the Docker store are defined in Dockerfiles.
 We'll review some Dockerfiles in the first video. **A Docker image is created by building a Dockerfile** with the `docker build` command.
 We'll see examples later.

-This means that technology vendors and developers usually provide a Dockerfile for their specific technologies.
+This means that technology vendors and developers usually provide one or more Dockerfile(s) with their specific technologies.
 They define the steps of building the image in the Dockerfile and they use `docker build` to create the Docker image.

 What happens if you can't find the exact Docker image that you need for your project?
 Most images are generic and won't cover your exact case. **This is the point when you'll create your own Docker images.**